scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 ### Abstract Implicits

 An abstract implicit `val` or `def` in Scala 2 can be expressed in Scala 3 using a regular abstract definition and an alias given.
-E.g., Scala 2's
+For instance, Scala 2's

 ```scala
 implicit def symDecorator: SymDecorator